KienHuynh/multi-agent-delivery/README.md

 Given n agents of different speeds, a package(s) from a source(s) and a destination(s), find a way for the agents to deliver the package to the destination as fast as possible.

 Two agents can exchange a package.
 Agents can have different speed.
+Each agent can carry at most one package and they have unlimited battery/fuel in the delivery.

 ### ===========HOW TO COMPILE AND RUN===========